03 Aug 2017

 You must be clear on what the most difficult aspects of the job are before you are ready to evaluate talent.
 The next step is to evaluate whether these are trainable.
-Those aspects that are untrainable and difficult become your can’t miss, must haves.
+Those aspects that are untrainable and difficult become your can’t miss, must-haves.
 Pass on otherwise excellent sales professional if they are weak in the most difficult aspects of your job.

 We need to move away from the notion that an excellent sales rep can selling anything to anyone.

-This same thought process can be applied by sales professionals evaluating potential career opportunities.
+This same thought process can be applied to sales professionals evaluating potential career opportunities.
 If you are not strong at the hardest part of a job, it doesn’t matter how attractive the employer is.
 You will likely flounder or fail.
 Read Is Your Sales Career Mapped Out for deeper thoughts on the subject.